IBM/solsa-examples/examples/k-container/README.md

 EventStreams instance and adapt its binding secrets to the format expected by the K Container microservices.

-The architectural pattern is defined in [kcontainer-architecture.js](./kcontainer-architecture.js), which exports a function that given an image renaming function returns a SolSA `Bundle` instantiating the pattern.
+The architectural pattern is defined in [kcontainer.js](./kcontainer.js), which exports a function that maps an application context derived from the configuration information provided in [values.yaml](./values.yaml) returns a SolSA `Bundle` instantiating the pattern.
 Of interest in the architecture specification is the concise declaration of the `EventStreams` instance and its associated topics, and the connection of the various microservices to that instance and each other through their respective `env` bindings.

-The file [kcontainer.js](./kcontainer.js) creates a concrete instance of the pattern by providing a concrete mapping of logical image names to specific tagged images on dockerhub that is specified via data in a values.yaml file.

 ## Deployment